RetroPie/RetroPie-Docs/docs/Overclocking.md

 ## Raspberry Pi 3 Overclocking

-So I have been playing with my Pi3 for a few days now and the performance is definitely noticeable.
+The Raspberry Pi 3 has a noticeable performance boost from the Raspberry Pi 2.

-From what I have learned not all Pi3's are created equal and there are a few more things you need to take into consideration when ordering parts for your 3.
+There are a few things that need to be taken into consideration when using a Raspberry Pi 3.

 - Proper Power Supply
 - Proper Cooling
 - Overclock Settings

 #### Proper Power Supply

-Do not just use any old cell phone power adapter you have around, she is a power hungry beast and if your going to overclock and use all 4 ports you need to give her enough power, Grab you a 5v 2500 ma adapter - http://www.amazon.com/gp/product/B011BE929S?psc=1&redirect=true&ref_=oh_aui_detailpage_o02_s00 iss what I went with
+Do not just use any old cell phone power adapter you have around, she is a power hungry beast and if your going to overclock and use all 4 ports you need to give her enough power, Grab you a 5v 2500 mA adapter [This](http://www.amazon.com/gp/product/B011BE929S) is the adapter I used.

 #### Proper Cooling

 Heat will probably be an issue with 3's luckily it is easy to overcome.
-Pick you up a set of heatsinks, http://www.amazon.com/gp/product/B00HPQGTI4?psc=1&redirect=true&ref_=oh_aui_detailpage_o02_s00  keep in mind that there are 3 core areas on the pi biggest chip on the top is cpu the smaller one is the ethernet/usb controller and on the bottom is the GPU.
+Pick you up a set of [heatsinks](http://www.amazon.com/gp/product/B00HPQGTI4),  keep in mind that there are 3 core areas on the pi biggest chip on the top is cpu the smaller one is the ethernet/usb controller and on the bottom is the GPU.

 The stock heatsinks you order have some adhesive on them it is not thermal paste.
-I would definitely recommend purchasing some thermal adhesive to create the best bond between your heatsink and cores. http://www.amazon.com/gp/product/B0087X725S?psc=1&redirect=true&ref_=oh_aui_detailpage_o01_s00 is what I picked up then i used alcohol to completely clean the heatsinks before applying the thermal expoxy.
+I would definitely recommend purchasing some thermal adhesive to create the best bond between your heatsink and cores.
+[This](http://www.amazon.com/gp/product/B0087X725S) is what I picked up then i used alcohol to completely clean the heatsinks before applying the thermal expoxy.

 Finally for a little extra cooling grab a well ventilated case with an active fan on it, this is especially important because the wifi / bluetooth chip has a thin type of pad on the bottom and it is extremely sensitive so its critical to get it in a case asap or risk damaging your wifi/bluetooth